viraptor/pomodoro/README.md

 # Pomodoro Timer

+Everything vibe coded.
+Use at your own risk.

 A macOS Pomodoro timer application to help manage work and rest periods effectively.
 This app features a menu bar presence for easy control and configuration, along with usage statistics tracking.

 ## Features